Renunciation

 In the same way, people are obsessed with preserving various aspects of life, such as youth, beauty, wealth, health, power, and traditions.
 This leads to stress and dissatisfaction because nothing in life can be preserved through clinging to perceived "attributes."

-For example, understanding death lets us live free from the fear of death and makes us more alive, not wasting time on senseless delusional activities.
+For example, understanding death allows us to live free from the fear of it and makes us more alive, no longer wasting time on senseless, delusional activities.

 Right View The Not-self Nature of the World